scalameta/metals/docs/editors/sublime.md

 Open Sublime in the base directory of an sbt build and it will then prompt you to import the build.
 Click "Import build" to start the installation step.

-This starts the Metal language server but no functionality will work because the build has not been imported.
+This starts the Metal language server but no functionality will work yet because the build has not been imported.

 This step can take a long time, especially the first time you run it in a new